wso2/docs-is/en/docs/references/concepts/authentication/intro-authentication.md

 ## User identity

-The way in which a user can be uniquely identified is called **user Identity**.
+The way in which a user can be uniquely identified is called **user identity**.
 A user’s identity can differ based on the platform and the use case.
 Considering the digital world a single user can have different identifying attributes such as user name, user ID, biometric information, etc.